GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 functions have been placed in a new *GMT* high-level API library and can be called from a variety of environments (C/C++, Fortran, Python, Matlab, Visual Basic, Julia, R, etc.) [2]_.
-For example, the main program has been reconfigured as a high-level function ``GMT_blockmean()``, which does the actual spatial averaging and can pass the result back to the calling program (or write it to file).
-The previous behavior of is replicated by a short driver program that simply collects user arguments and then calls ``GMT_blockmean()``.
+For example, the main program ``blockmean.c`` has been reconfigured as a high-level function ``GMT_blockmean()``, which does the actual spatial averaging and can pass the result back to the calling program (or write it to file).
+The previous behavior of ``blockmean.c`` is replicated by a short driver program that simply collects user arguments and then calls ``GMT_blockmean()``.
 Indeed, the driver programs for all the standard *GMT* programs are identical so that the makefile generates them on-the-fly when it compiles and links them with the *GMT* library into executables.
-Thus, and others do in fact no longer exist.
+Thus, ``blockmean.c`` and others do in fact no longer exist.

 The i/o abstraction layer